Abortion in Hawaii: Statistics

 From March 1970 to December 1970, 3,643 abortions took place at 15 hospitals in the state, with an abortion to live birth rate of 1:45.
 Demographics of women seeking abortions in Hawaii that year said that 47% were white, 21% were Japanese, 10% were Hawaiian, 8.4% were Filipino, 5.0% were Chinese, 54% had never been married, 51% had never been pregnant before, 71% were in a relationship, 20% were teenagers.
 Outside racial demographics, the profile of women getting abortions in Hawaii in 1970 was similar to that of other women in the United States.
 Women getting abortions that year were more educated than the rest of women in childbearing range in the state.
 There were a variety of reasons these women had abortions including limiting family size or not using contraception.
 Some had complications, with 22.5% of the complications being cervical laceration, 19.5% being hemorrhage and 16% infection.

 In 1990, 136,000 women in the state faced the risk of an unintended pregnancy.
 In 2013, among white women aged 15–19, there were abortions 60, 10 abortions for black women aged 15–19, 50 abortions for Hispanic women aged 15–19, and 380 abortions for women of all other races.
 In 2014, 66% of adults said in a poll by the Pew Research Center that abortion should be legal in all or most cases.
 In 2017, the state had an infant mortality rate of 5.3 deaths per 1,000 live births.

 After Hawaii legalized abortion in 1970, the number of live births of children with Down syndrome decreased.

 Abortion financing

 Seventeen states including Hawaii use their own funds to cover all or most "medically necessary" abortions sought by low-income women under Medicaid, thirteen of which are required by State court orders to do so.
 In 2010, the state had 1,279 publicly funded abortions, of which zero were federally and 1,279 were state funded.

 Women in rural Hawaii faced huge problems getting access to abortion services in 2017.
 Women seeking abortions in 2017 often had to travel great distances, often paying more than $300 and take one or more days off and book accommodation, to get an abortion.
 This could make the total cost of an abortion over US$1,000.

 Abortion rights views and activities

 Women from the state participated in marches supporting abortion rights as part of a #StoptheBans movement in May 2019.

+Following the Roe v.
+Wade overturn leak on May 2, 2022, abortion rights protesters held a protest outside the District of Hawaii courthouse in Honolulu and in Waimea.